slatedocs/slate/source/includes/_event_list.md

 > Structure: N/A

-<b>When an user navigates from dashboard to LA page or straight to La page</b>
+<b>When a user navigates from dashboard to LA page or straight to La page</b>